 How we can help

-We have a dedicated specialist, Erin Brewer-Spritzer in clinical psychology who focuses on patients in their 20s and 30s.
-This professional offers a variety of mental health services, such as one-on-one counseling sessions, counseling with your partner or caregiver, support groups, or can arrange for your children to meet with our child life specialist.
+Clinical Psychologist Erin Brewer-Spritzer, Psy.D, is a dedicated specialist who focuses on patients in their 20s and 30s.
+Dr. Brewer-Spritzer offers a variety of mental health services, such as one-on-one counseling sessions, counseling with your partner or caregiver, support groups, or can arrange for your children to meet with our child life specialist.

 As we learn more about you and the challenges you face, we can also put you in touch with any of the other services here at Roswell Park, such as social work, spiritual care, and supportive and palliative care, that may help you and your family.